 - The TDCJ Victim Services Division is pleased to launch a new Informational Video Library.
 The library serves as a resource for victim services and criminal justice professionals who wish to receive training and information on specific subjects related to serving victims of crime.

 Our division is organized into two sections, Notification and Programs.
 A summary of these sections is provided below.

-If you are a victim of a crime, surviving family member, witness or concerned citizen, and would like to register for notification on an offender who is in TDCJ custody or on parole/mandatory supervision, please contact our office at (800) 848-4284 or by e-mail at firstname.lastname@example.org.
+If you are a victim of a crime, family member of a victim, concerned citizen, or criminal justice professional and would like to register for notification on an offender who is in the TDCJ CID or under the supervision of the TDCJ PD, please visit our IVSS website or you may contact our office at (800) 848-4284 or by e-mail at email@example.com.

 The Texas Crime Victim Clearinghouse (TxCVC) provides training and technical assistance to criminal justice and victim services professionals and direct services to crime victims.
 The goal of the TxCVC is to provide focus, leadership, and coordination necessary to continue and improve services so that victims are afforded a full measure of justice and all possible assistance.
 The TxCVC was established and operated by the Governor’s Office in 1983 until its official transfer to the Texas Department of Criminal Justice (TDCJ) Victim Services Division (VSD) in March of 1996.

 The Texas Department of Criminal Justice (TDCJ) Victim Services Division (VSD) has strategically placed Regional Victim Services Coordinators (RVSCs).
 The RVSCs provide direct services to victims of violent crime, assist local victim service and criminal justice professionals at district and county attorney offices, law enforcement agencies, and community-based organizations, and are also available to serve on regional victim service coalitions or task force groups.

 Victim Offender Mediation Dialogue (VOMD)